“Even so, when you see these things happening, you know that the kingdom of God is near.” (Luke 21:31; see also Matthew 24:33)

 It is a 25-hour period in which we contemplate the very fragile nature of our existence as the Jewish people and as a nation.
 As the hearts of many once again are filled with hatred of God’s people, this is a day to call on God to strengthen and sustain us.

 Tisha B’Av is also a time in which we are challenged to demonstrate our love for one another, and especially the Jewish People.
 For as Rabbi Avraham Isaac Kook of the early 20th century declared, “The [Second] Temple was destroyed because of causeless hatred [among Jews]; it can be rebuilt only by causeless love.”

-We are reminded of this admonition at this critical opportunity in our time as the seeds of division are being sown in Israel where conflicts of political and personal opinions abound regarding what the country needs most.
+We are reminded of this admonition as the seeds of division are being sown in Israel where so many opinions lash out against people and within political parties with regard to her leaders and what the country needs most.

-Rabbi Kook explained that “causeless love” means loving every single Jew, regardless of how they may differ from you politically or religiously.
+Rabbi Kook (1865–1935) explained that “baseless or causeless love” means loving every single Jew, regardless of how they may differ from you politically or religiously.

-Taken at face value, this means that despite some extreme differences, secular Jews and ultra-Orthodox Jews would love one another.
-It would mean settlers in disputed territories would love the security forces evicting them from their settlements.
+Taken at face value, this means that despite some extreme differences, left-leaning and right-leaning people, as well as secular Jews and ultra-Orthodox Jews would love one another.
+It would mean that settlers in disputed territories would love the security forces evicting them from their settlements.

 All this might seem impossible, but Rabbi Kook says that’s precisely what is required for us to see the Temple restored in our days.

 Of course, before the Second Temple was ever destroyed, Yeshua HaMashiach (Jesus the Messiah) addressed the importance of love, emphasizing that the commandments themselves could be summarized as love God and others.
 And He gives us a model for how to do that: